mmaarij/Billr-Bill-Split-Website/README.md

 4. Review Bill Split: The app will display a detailed breakdown of costs, including individual and shared expenses.

+5. Copy Bill Split: Use the copy button to copy the entire bill split and easily share it anywhere.

 ## Contributing

 Contributions are welcome!
 Fork the repository, create a new branch, and submit a pull request.